jgerhart/Secronom-Zombies/secronom/README.txt

---> v1.3 - Focused on completing the zombie bestiary by adding the final upgrade counterparts and the last 3 LUA-based monsters. <--
+--> v1.3 - Focused on expanding the city zed bestiary by adding the final upgrade counterparts and the last 3 LUA-based monsters. <--

 +  CHAOS ZEDS (fleshmonger, faux, uruxis)
 +  INSECTOID MUTANT (worm)